birgitrieder/svyUtils/LogManager.md

 * There is no mechanism to enable logging for a specific part of the code while disabling other parts
 * There is no way to know in code which is the active Log Level, thus log statements that require (complex) String concatenation to build up the Log message cannot be executed conditionally.
 This means that the overhead of the String concatenation is always there, even if the level of the Log statement is such that the Log statement will be ignored
-* There is no option to specify a different log configuration for a specific client *The action of inserting a Log statement for a certain level requires specifying a second parameter, which is A: often forgotten and B: takes a few extra steps while coding
+* There is no option to specify a different log configuration for a specific client
+* The action of inserting a Log statement for a certain level requires specifying a second parameter, which is A: often forgotten and B: takes a few extra steps while coding

-The LogManager part of modUtils is designed to:
+The LogManager part of svyUtils is designed to:
 1. Reduce the overhead of Log statements
 2. Allow fine-grained control over which Log statements result in actual logged messages at runtime
 3. Provide an easy to use API, to make inserting log  statements as straight forward as possible